 The Simple Authority Boosters

 You don’t need a massive following to be seen as the expert.
 You need consistency and specificity.
-Here are three tactics that work faster than building an audience from scratch:
+Here are three tactics that can build credibility through borrowed trust and specific proof:

 Guest Expert Strategy: Offer to share your expertise on other people’s platforms.
 Podcasts, summits, collaborations with adjacent coaches.
 You’re borrowing their audience while establishing your expertise.